-~ Twice a year, motorcycles are the star attraction in Daytona Beach, and celebrants spread themselves out along the beaches from Flagler Beach south to New Smyrna Beach.
+Twice a year, motorcycles and their riders are the star attraction in Daytona Beach, and celebrants spread themselves out along the beaches from Flagler Beach south to New Smyrna Beach.

-What sometimes goes unnoticed below the roar of Harleys on Main Street are the great rides through the country near Daytona, so I thought we would share a few with you.
+What sometimes goes unnoticed below the roar of Harleys on Main Street are the great rides through the country near Daytona, so we thought we’d share a few with you.

 Ormond Scenic Loop (Best Ride!)